 (2) "Date of installation" for a new manufactured home means the date the manufactured home has passed inspection and is ready for occupancy, and the first person purchasing the home in good faith for purposes other than resale takes possession.
-The date of installation for a used manufactured home means the date the manufactured home has passed inspection and is ready for occupancy and the person purchasing the home in good faith for purposes other than resale takes possession.
+The date of installation for a used manufactured home means the date the manufactured home has passed inspection and is ready for occupancy, and the person purchasing the home in good faith for purposes other than resale takes possession.
 For a relocated manufactured home, that has not changed hands, the date of installation means the date the manufactured home has passed inspection and is ready for occupancy.

-(B) Initiation of dispute resolution process.
+(B) Request for dispute resolution process.

-(3) Participation in mediation services is voluntary.
+(3) Participation in mediation services is voluntary for all parties.

 (2) Mediator selection.

-(d) A mediator shall not mediate a matter if the mediator has:
+(b) A mediator shall not mediate a matter if the mediator has:

 (ii) A primary interest in the matter being mediated; or